Lily of the Nile, with latin name Agapanthus, is a marvelous perennial that blooms from spring to summer, producing magnificent floral scapes.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Full agapanthus bloom by Martina under Pixabay license
+Full agapanthus bloom (also on social media) by Martina under Pixabay license

-First Lily-of-the-Nile buds by Suzy Johns under Pixabay license
+First Lily-of-the-Nile buds (also on social media) by Suzy Johns under Pixabay license

 Almost there Agapanthus by Petra Keller-Gloor under Pixabay license